matfournier/presentations/purescript-intro.md

 # Data immutable

 - No methods, just data
-- No modifiers, no annotations
+- No modifiers, no annotations / decorators
 - No default parameters
 - No private members